flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 - [Windshear Protection](#windshear-protection)
 - [Low Energy Protection](#low-energy-protection)

-## Overspeed Protection
+## High Speed Protection

-This protections aims to protect the aircraft from overspeed situation exceeding the V~mo~ or M~mo~ speeds (maximum operating speeds in knots or mach).
+High Speed Protection (HSP) aims to protect the aircraft from overspeed situation exceeding the V~mo~ or M~mo~ speeds (maximum operating speeds in knots or mach).

 See also [V-Speeds](../..//beginner-guide/abbreviations.md#v-speeds)